 Feelings of sadness and experiencing grief are normal human emotions.
-Every person has those kinds of dark moments throughout the course of their life, but usually, those feelings dissipate relatively quickly.
-On the other hand, major depression, or a depressive disorder, is something more severe and potentially debilitating.
+Every person has those dark moments throughout their life, but usually, those feelings dissipate relatively quickly.
+On the other hand, major depression, or a depressive disorder, is more severe and potentially debilitating.
 Depression is a diagnosable condition classified as a mood disorder.
-With it can come long-term symptoms, including overwhelming sadness, extremely low energy, loss of appetite, and a complete loss of interest in the activities and hobbies that you once found joyful.
-Sadly, alcohol abuse can be common as depressed individuals try self-medicating to get through each day.
-If you or someone you love is showing signs of self-medicating, reach out to Greater Boston Addiction Centers to learn about our depression treatment program.
-Contact us online or call 877.920.6583 today to get the professional help you need and deserve.
+With it can come long-term symptoms, including overwhelming sadness, low energy, loss of appetite, and a complete loss of interest in the activities and hobbies you once found joyful.
+Sadly, self-medication for depression is common as affected individuals try to get through each day.
+If you or someone you love shows signs of depression or self-medication, contact Greater Boston Addiction Centers (GBAC) to learn about our depression treatment program and our prescription drug rehab in Massachusetts.
+Contact GBAC online or call 877.920.6583 today to get the professional help you need and deserve.

-Self-medicating is the name given to the act of using medications or substances like drugs and alcohol to treat symptoms or conditions that you have self-diagnosed without the skilled assistance of a trained healthcare professional.
-Those who self-medicate for depression may experience alcohol abuse or addiction.
-A professional depression treatment program can help.
-A good Boston alcoholism treatment program will offer the following programs:
+Self-medicating is the name given to using medications or substances like drugs and alcohol to treat symptoms or conditions that you have self-diagnosed without the skilled assistance of a trained healthcare professional.
+If you or someone you care about is struggling with self-medication and addiction, treatment centers offer the following programs to help:

 - Treatment for co-occurring disorders

-Self-medicating by drinking alcohol is extremely common, thanks in large part to being readily available and a generally accepted practice making it easy to blend in with the crowd.
-While alcohol might temporarily reduce symptoms of depression and anxiety, drinking to excess as your body becomes tolerant of certain consumption levels could lead to alcohol abuse, dependency, and alcoholism.
+Self-medicating by drinking alcohol is extremely common, thanks mainly to being readily available and a generally accepted practice making it easy to blend in with the crowd.
+While alcohol might temporarily reduce symptoms of depression and anxiety, drinking excessively as your body becomes tolerant of certain consumption levels could lead to alcohol abuse, dependency, and alcoholism.
 Drinking alcohol to alleviate clinical depression is not an effective treatment.

 The United Nations has identified marijuana as the most widely used substance among people suffering from depression.
 While research is showing mixed results on the effectiveness and potential benefits of using the drug to lessen the symptoms of depression, self-medicating with pot without the consultation of a medical professional may make your depression worse in the long run.

 Many depressed people turn to what’s in the freezer, refrigerator, and pantry to cope with their condition.
-While “eating your feelings” might get laughs on social media, using food as a way of self-medicating for depression has potentially negative effects.
-Regularly eating and over-eating to cope with the sadness and grief may ultimately lead to a drop in self-esteem, losing self-control, and may harm your physical health in addition to the mental health spiral excessive weight gain can cause.
+While “eating your feelings” might get laughs on social media, using food to self-medicate for depression has potentially harmful effects.
+Regularly eating and over-eating to cope with the sadness and grief may ultimately lead to the following:

-Unfortunately, people living with depression can easily turn to self-medication as an alternative to seeking professional help, and the risks could be life-threatening.
+These behaviors can also harm your physical health.
+Unfortunately, people struggling with depression can quickly turn to self-medication as an alternative to seeking professional help, and the risks could be life-threatening.

-When people are self-medicating with harmful and addictive substances for mental health conditions that have yet to be diagnosed, it can be challenging to determine which disorder was present first, the depression or the addiction.
-This is because a person’s depression can often be exacerbated by drugs and alcohol, making it an extremely dangerous practice.
+When people self-medicate with harmful and addictive substances for mental health conditions that have yet to be diagnosed, it can be challenging to determine which disorder was present first, the mental health issue or the addiction.
+This is because a person’s depression can often be exacerbated by drugs and alcohol, making it an unsafe practice.

 - Incorrect self-diagnosis